-RAs or local RAs of TrustFactory are informed of the issuance if they were involved in the initial enrollment.
+Issuance status information is made available to external RAs over the software API, if they were involved in the initial enrollment.

 4.5 Key Pair and Certificate Usage

 4.5.1 Subscriber Private Key and Certificate Usage

 TrustFactory Client Issuing CA does not generate key pairs for subscribers.
 Subscribers must protect their Private Key taking care to avoid disclosure to third parties.
 TrustFactory Client Issuing CA's Subscriber Agreement identifies the obligations of the Subscriber with respect to Private Key protection.